Don't Fall for Any of These 12 Myths About Early Retirement

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 These decisions can swing in both directions, too.
-You might continue to work a job you hate so you can afford retirement later or leave your job too soon, thinking you can live only on Social Security.
+You might continue to work a job you hate so you can afford to retire on time, or you might leave your job too soon, thinking you can live only on Social Security.

-Here are 12 common myths about early retirement to help you see if you can retire early.
+Take a look at these 12 common myths about early retirement to help you plan for both the retirement you want and need.

 You will pay fewer taxes